hliejun/autocompaste-html/README.md

 ## AutoComPaste HTML

 This repository consists of a basic experiment interface for conducting a copying and pasting experiment comparing two techniques: 1) AutoComPaste and 2) Traditional Copying and Pasting using keyboard shortcuts (Ctrl-C, Ctrl-V).
-You are to modify the code to suit your experimental design.

 ## Installation